matloff/fasteR/README.md

-Instead of having a numeric vector, e.g. the 1:4 above, we now have a character vector, which each element of the vector being a character string, but the principles are the same.
+Instead of having a numeric vector, e.g. the 1:4 above, we now have a character vector, which each element of the vector being a character string, i.e. 'Catcher', 'Infielder' etc., but the principles are the same.

 We could have **lm** and **print** calls in the body of the loop.
 But let's be a little fancier, building up a data frame with the output.